-- Your 2nd scan will be like the first. - It will be followed by another scan where the camera will move around you. - You will have a short CT scan at the end.
-This is all done on the same camera. - You may need to remove some clothing for the CT, but we will make sure of your privacy at all times.
+- This appointment is a scan only and will take about 2 hours - Your scan will be like the first - It will be followed by another scan where the camera will move around you - You will have a short CT scan at the end.
+This is all done on the same camera. - You may need to remove some clothing for the CT, but we will make sure of your privacy at all times. - You may not need to come back for Day 3.
+We will let you know after taking your images on day 2.